nrwl/nx/docs/shared/recipes/convert-to-inferred.md

 npx nx show project <project-name>
 ```

-For example, if we migrated the `@nx/vite` plugin for a single app (i.e. `nx g @nx/vite:convert-to-inferred --project demo`), then running `nx show project demo` will a screen similar to the following.
+For example, if we migrated the `@nx/vite` plugin for a single app (i.e. `nx g @nx/vite:convert-to-inferred --project demo`), then running `nx show project demo` will show a screen similar to the following.

 {% project-details title="Test" height="100px" %}